Skip to main content

 Upload & Processing Sequence

 The diagram shows the full lifecycle from the initial chunk upload to the video appearing as published.
-The two optional sections (IPFS pinning and WebTorrent) only run if those features are enabled in configuration.
+The three optional post-processing steps (IPFS pinning, Whisper caption generation, and WebTorrent) only run if those features are enabled in configuration.

 Pipeline Stages Summary